 From spring 2017, Tap Portugal offers nonstop flights between Toronto and Lisbon.

-If you plan to travel around Portugal, you might want to think about traveling by train.
+If you plan to travel around Portugal, you might want to think of travelling by train.
 A journey between Porto and Lisbon takes 3 hours.

-If you are traveling from Spain to Lisbon, you can take a night train that leaves every day from Madrid.
+If you are travelling from Spain to Lisbon, you can take a night train that leaves every day from Madrid.
 The journey takes 10 hours and costs minimum 60€.
-This means of transportation is the slowest and least economic, but you might prefer it to a plane.
+This means of transportation is the slowest and most expensive, but you might prefer it to a plane.